Lloret de Vistalegre

-Lloret de Vistalegre (/ca/), also known as Llorito (/ca/), is a municipality located in the center of Majorca, one of the Balearic Islands, Spain.
+Lloret de Vistalegre (/ca-ES-IB/), also known as Llorito (/ca-ES-IB/), is a municipality located in the center of Mallorca, one of the Balearic Islands, Spain.

-The municipalities bordering Lloret de Vistalegre are: Montuïri, Sineu, Sencelles, Algaida y Sant Joan.
+The municipalities bordering Lloret de Vistalegre are: Montuïri, Sineu, Sencelles, Algaida and Sant Joan.

 At the beginning of August there is a major party called "Es Sequer", which is a gastronomical celebration of the fig harvest.

 The municipality activities are mainly revolved around agriculture, livestock and some rural tourism establishments.